-Join Jon Peck for an in-depth discussion in this video What is Symfony, and why should I use it?, part of Up and Running with Symfony2 for PHP.
+Join Jon Peck for an in-depth discussion in this video What is Symfony, and why should I use it?, part of Learning Symfony2 for PHP (2014).

 - As a developer, it's important to know what tools are available to help you solve problems and build awesome things.
 Symfony 2 is a tool but knowing exactly what a tool is and what it does gives context for making decisions about whether or not it's the right choice for a job.
 Therefore, let's start by defining exactly what Symfony is.
 Symfony is a PHP web application framework that can be used to build dynamic websites, web applications, web services and resources.
 Symfony uses the MVC architectural pattern for its internal code structure and layout, which separates the data model with business logic from the user interface.

 I'll talk more about MVC architecture in the next segment.
 Symfony is free and open-source software.
 It's freely licensed using the MIT license which basically says it can be used in proprietary software as long as there's a copy of the license with it.
 Open-source means that the source code can be shared in its entirety for reference, improvements, and collaborations.
 Symfony is a framework, so a logical question would be, "Why should anybody use a coding framework?"
 One of the primary features is code organization that goes well beyond just how the code itself is formatted.

 By using a standardized layout for the structure of the code and how the pieces interact with one other, the source code is easier to work with and scale.
 From experience, if you've ever gotten used to a framework and went back to work on an ad hoc project, the difference can be painful.
 Frameworks also offer reusable components that perform common tasks.
 Why reinvent the wheel when there's a perfectly good wheel that thousands of people have crafted and refined?
 Reusing components means less code to work on, which is less work, less overhead, and more focus on developing features that deliver value.